Wesleyan-Soft-Robots-Lab/ArduinoMotors/README.md

-# ArduinoMotors
+# ArduinoPneumaticBoard
-This is the repo for the pneumatic and tendon motors
+This is the repo for the pneumatic Board

-Hey guys, so this is the branch for your tendon motor side of the project.
-Make sure to add any code/sources that you've used into this branch.
-Thanks!

-Make sure you clone this repo into your personal devices in order to make changes.
+This repo consists of designs, instructions, and code to build and use the soft robotics lab pneumatic board.